 OK, so it may seem blindingly obvious, but you’re either pregnant or you’re not.
 You can’t be half-pregnant.

-It’s the same with marketing your business: you’re either all-in, or you’re out.
+It’s the same with small business marketing: you’re either all-in, or you’re out.
 Unless you’re fully committed to implementing lasting and effectual change, you’re wasting your marketing money.

-Many company owners are coming to the realization that they can no longer continue to run their business in the same way that they’ve been doing.
+Many small business owners are coming to the realization that they can no longer continue to run their business in the same way that they’ve been doing.
 It’s no longer working.
 The answer, more often than not, is radical change.
 But half-baked, half-committed initiatives aren’t going to move the needle.
 What’s need is bold and effective change.

 So your sales aren’t growing the way you’d hoped.
 You’re not connecting with your audience.
 Your advertising isn’t pulling-in inquiries, and your website has a higher bounce rate than an over-inflated basketball.
 What’s a startup or small business to do?

 The temptation for you as a business owner is to shout at your salespeople, or fire the Marketing Director.
 However, such knee-jerk reactions are not only ineffectual, but they’re looking at the problem from the wrong end of the telescope.

 Any sales process is simply the natural end-result of a corporate strategy that embraces marketing, manufacturing, support and so on.
 In many cases (especially with startups or small businesses, but certainly not exclusive to them) sales aren’t the root cause of the problem.

 Lackluster sales are little more than a symptom of the cause.
 The real, often more serious, underlying issue can be found by looking further up the value chain.

 With many small businesses, this is where things start to go wonky.
 Rather than biting the bullet and taking the required actions to begin to effect a remedy, too many business owners wimp-out at the last stage.
 They dilute the prescription.
 They take half-measures that may well be a step in the right direction, but are non-committal and don’t go anywhere as far enough to effect real change.

 “But making any change is better than making no change, right?”